AhsanSarwar45/nextjs-template/README.md

 [Github Actions](https://docs.github.com/en/actions/get-started) is used for CI.
 A `run-cypress-tests.yml` file is included in `.github/workflows/` that runs cypress tests on each push.

-Another workflow file is added when you run `npm run init-cms` in `.github/workflows/deploy-cms.yml` that deploys the cms on each push.
+Another workflow file is added when you run `npm run init-cms` in `.github/workflows/deploy-cms.yml` that deploys the Sanity CMS on each push.
 You can customize it to your needs.